ppy/osu-wiki/news/2025/2025-05-03-expert-global-taiko-showdown-2025-concludes.md

     </video>
 </div>

 Tiebreaker reached.
-5-5.
+5–5.
 No other way out of this than by going through a gruesome gauntlet that is [Atomic Disassembler](https://osu.ppy.sh/beatmapsets/2332724#taiko/5005638).
-The first half was quite trivial for both players, with both players being separated by 6x100 by the time the second half starts, and somehow, still being at that 6x100 difference by the time one of the slowest SV section ends.
-The song then goes into a break down, where ::{ flag=KR }:: [Peaceful](https://osu.ppy.sh/users/165027) opens up the misses with 3 in a row, but ::{ flag=JP }:: [kanten_07](https://osu.ppy.sh/users/11680357) trades them back with 15 in a row.
-Everything seemed hopeless at this point, even with 4 additional misses from ::{ flag=KR }:: [Peaceful](https://osu.ppy.sh/users/165027), bringing him to 7 misses, but now, it's time for the final drop, with both players hitting more than half of it, but with the very last section coming up...
+The first half was quite trivial for both players, with them being separated by 6x100 by the time the second half started, and somehow, still being at that difference by the time the slowest SV section ended.
+The song then went into a break-down, and the misses started coming in, with ::{ flag=KR }:: [Peaceful](https://osu.ppy.sh/users/165027) missing 3 in a row, and ::{ flag=JP }:: [kanten_07](https://osu.ppy.sh/users/11680357) trading them back with 15 in a row.
+Everything seemed hopeless at this point, even with 4 additional misses from ::{ flag=KR }:: [Peaceful](https://osu.ppy.sh/users/165027), but then the very last section came up...

 There are no words for what ended up happening.

 <div align="center" class="osu-md__paragraph">
     <video width="95%" controls>
         <source src="https://assets.ppy.sh/media/news/egts-2025-peaceful-vs-kanten_07-3.mp4" type="video/mp4" preload="none">
     </video>
 </div>

-::{ flag=JP }:: [kanten_07](https://osu.ppy.sh/users/11680357) wins with one of the most decisive ways a tiebreaker could be, with a 3,775 points difference, and advances to the Semifinals in the Winner's Bracket that way.
+::{ flag=JP }:: [kanten_07](https://osu.ppy.sh/users/11680357) won with one of the most decisive ways a tiebreaker could be, a slim 3,775 points difference, and advanced to the Semifinals in the winner's bracket that way.

 ### Semifinals: ::{ flag=KR }:: Peaceful vs. ::{ flag=JP }:: _Kan2